TruebitProtocol/truebit-eth/README.md

  ```
  See the source code [here](https://github.com/mrsmkl/FFmpeg/blob/truebit_check/fftools/ffcheck.c).

+ You may wish to experiment with this part of the tutorial on your native command line rather than running it inside the Docker container.
+To set up natively, clone or copy the truebit-eth repo, `cd` into its top-level directory, and then run `npm i`.
+An [npm](https://nodejs.org/en/download/) installation is a prerequisite for running the samples.

 # Building your own tasks with the Truebit toolchain
 If you haven't already, from your Truebit container, run the following commands (in order):
 ```bash